Enigma0/build-scripts/README.md

 These scripts are targeted at Ubuntu & tested on 16.04, 17.04, 17.10.

 They automate the checkout/setup process for their respective project so it's about as easy as just running the script and waiting.

-The scripts should pull all necessary dependencies as well including Qt.
+The scripts should pull all necessary dependencies including Qt.

 # Dependencies
 ```